Bring life back to damaged soil with sustainable and cost-effective tactics. Repairing damaged soil will get you results in no time.

 During the “off-season” of gardening, make sure your soil is heavily mulched, or grow a “cover crop” to act as a fertilizer as well as hold your soil in place.
 To do this, simply sow your cover crop of choice, let it grow all winter, then turn it under with a hoe in the early spring.

 - Winter Rye

 - Hairy Vetch

 - Cow Peas

-After applying these simple techniques, you will find your soil much more fruitful and easy to work.
-As you continue to apply these principles each season, the soil will keep on increasing in nutrients and you will have completely repaired your damaged soil!
+After applying these simple techniques, you will find your soil much more fruitful and easy to work on.
+As you continue to apply these principles each season, the soil will keep on increasing in nutrients.
+Eventually, you will have completely repaired your damaged soil!